hassanfarahani/LSTM-RNN/README.md

 This project aims to develop a deep learning model for predicting the next word in a given sequence of words.
 The model is built using Long Short-Term Memory (LSTM) networks, which are well-suited for sequence prediction tasks.
 The project includes the following steps:

-1- Data Collection: We use the text of Shakespeare's "Hamlet" as our dataset.
+1- Data Collection: I used the text of Shakespeare's "Hamlet" as our dataset.
 This rich, complex text provides a good challenge for our model.

 2- Data Preprocessing: The text data is tokenized, converted into sequences, and padded to ensure uniform input lengths.
 The sequences are then split into training and testing sets.